palalabs/palacms/README.md

-# WeaveCMS V3 Alpha
+# PalaCMS (formerly Primo) V3 Alpha

-> Weave has been temporarily reverted from Beta to Alpha status pending major architectural changes.
+> Pala has been temporarily reverted from Beta to Alpha status pending major architectural changes.
 We're currently working on significant backend changes and restructuring core components that could require a database manual migration in the future.
 During this transition period, the codebase is functional but should be considered highly experimental.
 Features, APIs, and architecture are all subject to substantial changes in upcoming releases.

 ## ✨ V3 Features & Improvements